When should negative pressure ventilation be used?

 On attack: Unlike negative pressure and vertical ventilation, PPV can be accomplished without entering the structure, requires fewer people, and takes much less time to implement.
 PPV does not damage your fan by sucking hot and flammable gases through the engine, as can be the case with negative pressure ventilation.

-“I’ve never seen a firefighter fall through a flowerbed.” ~ Chief Kriss Garcia, 8/23/16 during PPA webcast.
+“I’ve never seen a firefighter fall through a flowerbed.” ~ Chief Kriss Garcia, during his FDIC 2016 class on Positive Pressure Attack (PPA).

 Vertical ventilation requires a team on the roof of a burning building; that takes lots of time and manpower plus the roof of a burning building is an extremely dangerous location.